-Any negotiations or peace process are unlikely to continue without considerable US pressure, and a potential breakdown is likely to be directly linked to Trump's perception on the effort made by Presidents Zelenskiy and Putin in the ceasefire process.
+Diplomatic efforts during the past week indicate a continued willingness to engage by both Ukraine, Russia and the US - however, although Ukraine state that the US continue their military support, it would appear that the US has scaled back from their previous levels of diplomatic engagement.
+The outcome of any future negotiations or peace process is therefore, at present, uncertain, without considerable US pressure, and a potential breakdown is likely to be directly linked to Trump's perception on the effort made by Presidents Zelenskiy and Putin in the ceasefire process.